 Consider what your dog eats.
-Everyone is agreed that when it comes to bad breath, dry kibble is better for your dog than moist food, because chewing the dry food helps scrape off plaque.
+Everyone is in agreement that when it comes to bad breath, dry kibble is better for your dog than moist food.
+This is because chewing the dry food helps scrape off plaque.

-Add a few drops of unsweetened lemon juice to your dog’s drinking water.
+Another easy dog bad breath home remedy is to add a few drops of unsweetened lemon juice to your dog’s drinking water.

 Try offering your chihuahua some parsley or peppermint leaves, which have a delightful effect on the breath, and also baby carrots, which help both the breath and the teeth and gums.

 More Ways to Help Your Chihuahua with Bad Breath

 Watch what your dog eats when she thinks you’re not looking.
 Specifically, stuff on the ground, which seems irresistible to the dog but can cause problems far more serious than halitosis.